siavash-saki/tesspy/README.md

 ## Introduction
-A package for urban areas tessalation
+A package for urban areas tessellation

 ## Installation
 ```python